 Companies that are considering app migration into the cloud should think carefully about the strategy they implement.
 Gartner offered a good list that explains the steps companies may take to migrate to the cloud which we will cover in this article.
 These steps are called “Five R’s”: rehost on infrastructure as a service (IaaS), refactor for the platform as a service (PaaS), revise for IaaS or PaaS, rebuild on PaaS, or replace with software as a service (SaaS).

 Among application migration best practices there’s redeploying.
 Your software is rehosted to the new hardware and infrastructure is configured in order to fit new hardware.
 Rehosting one’s software to an IaaS like AWS, for example, without architecture reconstruction can provide a fast application migration to the cloud and saves many resources.
 However, the main advantage found in IaaS is realized through quick system migration, with no modifications done to architectures of the software.
 It also creates a big disadvantage in using the cloud as a whole, in particular using the infrastructure capabilities, such as scalability.
-We have talked about different IoT platforms on our blog and we recommend looking at it if you are thinking about choosing a platform.
+We have talked about different IoT platforms in our blog and we recommend looking at it if you are thinking about choosing a platform.

-Running software on a cloud provider’s infrastructure is an important strategy to talk about in application migration to cloud checklist.
+Running software on a cloud provider’s infrastructure is an important strategy to talk about in application migration to the cloud checklist.
 The primary advantage is mixing familiarity with innovation as “backward-compatible” PaaS means developers can reuse languages, frameworks, and containers that have already been purchased, leaving strategic code intact and usable.
 Missing capabilities, transitive risk, and framework are the usual things that are excluded in this system.
-At this early stage in the PaaS market, some of the capabilities developers depend on with existing platforms may not exist in PaaS offerings.
+At this early stage in the PaaS market, some of the capabilities developers depend on existing platforms may not exist in PaaS offerings.

 This application migration methodology modifies or extends the existing code base to support legacy modernization requirements, then use rehost or refactor options for moving applications to the cloud.
 This option allows organizations to optimize the application to leverage the cloud characteristics of providers’ infrastructure.
 The downside is that starting a development project that may demand great investments to mobilize development mechanisms and resources.
 Depending on the scale of the revision, revise is the option likely to take the most time to deliver its capabilities.